...

 © photo-ac.com

 Nowadays, the god of the shrine is venerated as the god of female pilgrims.
-It is said that if female pilgrims pray here, they will become more good-looking!
+It is said that if female pilgrims pray there, they will become more attractive!
 You can also purchase a Beauty Charm (美人御守り) from the shrine office.
-The amulet is filled with the scent of about 10 different types of natural fragrant woods, such as sandalwood and clove, and a divine talisman.
+The amulet is filled with the scent of approximately 10 different types of natural fragrant woods, including sandalwood and clove, and serves as a divine talisman.

 Ikimi Tenmangū’s Messenger and the Must-Buy Omamori at Ikimi Tenmangū

 Remember to stroke the bull stone statue in front of the worship hall.
-The bull is called Tsukai no Ushi (使いの牛), it is Michizane’s messenger.
+The bull, called Tsukai no Ushi (使いの牛), was Michizane’s messenger.
 The statue looks weathered because it was made in 1860.
-It is said that you will recover from illness if you touch the same body part of the statue and then your body.
+It is said that you will recover from illness if you touch the same body part of the statue and then your corresponding body part.
 If you pat its head, you will become wiser!

 Moreover, get a golden Tsukai no Ushi bull card (金色の牛) from the shrine office.
-Write your wishes on the bull-shaped card and use it to stroke the statue yourself several times while praying.
+Write your wishes on the bull-shaped card and use it to stroke the statue and yourself several times while praying.
 Lastly, insert the card into the box next to the statue.
-This way, the bull will bring your prayer to Michizane.
+This way, the bull will deliver your prayers to Michizane.
 On the 25th of each month, a ritual is performed for everyone who has inserted the card in the prior month.

-The omamori amulet to get at Ikimi Tenmangū is Ten Hareru (天晴れる).
-It has been broadcast by various Japanese media in the past.
-It is a work-related amulet with a wish to lead an exhilarating life so that it would feel like every day is a sunny day, even when the weather is gloomy outside.
+The omamori amulet to get at Ikimi Tenmangu is Ten Hareru (天晴れる).
+Various Japanese media have broadcast it in the past.
+It is a work-related amulet with a wish to lead an exhilarating life, so that every day feels like a sunny day, even when the weather is gloomy outside.

 The Plum Blossoms at Ikimi Tenmangū

-The Plum Blossom Festival is held every year on the Sunday closest to March 25th as a memorial service for Michizane Sugawara.
-On the day, tea ceremony sessions are held.
-Traditional music performances are also performed.
+The Plum Blossom Festival is held every year on the Sunday closest to March 25 as a memorial service for Michizane Sugawara.
+On the day, tea ceremony sessions are held, and traditional music performances are also performed.

 Because the shrine is known as a place to pray for academic success, the handmade pickled plums made from the plums harvested in the precinct are called “Goukaku-ume (合格梅).”
 It means exam-passing plums.
 These plums are given to the pilgrims who have applied and gone through a ritual.